gtk-rs/lgpl-docs/gtk/vendor.md

 added to the container by the application with explicit `add` calls.

+It is permissible to remove the child from the `callback` handler.

 Most applications should use `ContainerExt::foreach`, rather than `ContainerExt::forall`.
 ## `callback`